Plugin System

 The Chart Context

-The ChartContext provides access to the underlying ECharts instance, data, and utility helpers.
+The ChartContext provides access to the chart instance, data, and utilities.
+It is available in plugins via this.context.

 // Core Access